dnh-ee/api-cheat-sheet/README.md

 1. Use HTTP status codes to be meaningful.[^http-status-code][^rest-api-tutorial]
     * Success -
-       * 200 - Request processing completed successfully.
+       * `200` - Request processing completed successfully.
 Do not use for failures.
-       * 201 - Created.
+       * `201` - Created.
 Returned on successful creation of a new resource.
 Include a 'Location' header with a link to the newly-created resource.
-       * 202 - Accepted, asynchronous processing
+       * `202` - Accepted, asynchronous processing
     * Client-responsible failures -
-       * 400 - Bad request.
-Either
-          * Badly structured request (does not conform to schema)
+       * `400` - Bad request.
+Badly structured request (does not conform to schema)
-          * Invalid request data within well-structured request
+       * `422` - Invalid request data within well-structured request
        * Not Found
-          * 404 - Not found.
+          * `404` - Not found.
 Resource may be available at a future date
-          * 410 - Gone.
+          * `410` - Gone.
 Resource permanently deleted and will not return (**cacheable**)
        * Security Problem
-          * 401 - Unauthorised.
+          * `401` - Unauthorised.
 Client should authenticate and retry.
-          * 403 - Forbidden.
+          * `403` - Forbidden.
 User is not permitted to access resource.
 Authenticating will make no difference.
        * Inconsistent client and service state -
-          * 409 - Conflict.
+          * `409` - Conflict.
 Duplicates existing data record, violates some unique key constraint, or is otherwise incompatible with existing service state.
        * Request Semantics Issues
-          * 405, 406, 415 Method and Content negotiation problems
+          * `405`, `406`, `415` Method and Content negotiation problems
        * Backpressure
-          * 429 - Rate limited.
+          * `429` - Rate limited.
     * Service Error -
-       * 500 - either a `Logical Failure` or `Unexpected Error` encountered in the service state during processing
+       * `500` - either a `Logical Failure` or `Unexpected Error` encountered in the service state during processing
     * Upstream Dependency Error (generally of the `Unexpected Error` category) -
-       * 502 - Error received from upstream system.
+       * `502` - Error received from upstream system.
 May be 4xx or 5xx response or 2xx with invalid data
-       * 504 - Upstream dependency unavailable
+       * `504` - Upstream dependency unavailable

 1. Use ISO 8601 timepoint formats for dates in representations.
     * Don't trust platform/language defaults[^how-to-design-rest-apis]